wetzelbe/owntracks-omlox/README.md

 ## Docker Installation
+### Build from Dockerfile
+You can build a Docker image using the given Dockerfile:
+>cd owntracks-omlox
+>docker build -t owntracks-omlox:0.0.1 .

+### Run the image
 When the omlox hub is running in another Container on the same machine, you have to link the docker containers together:
 >docker run --name name --link omlox-container-name:server owntracks-omlox:0.0.1 -- -n mqttBroker -u username -p password -o server